District of Columbia

 Racial & Ethnic Disparities

-- The rate of new lung cancer cases is 59 per 100,000 population among Black Americans in the District of Columbia, not significantly different than the rate of 59 among Black Americans nationally, and significantly higher than the rate of 25 among whites in the District of Columbia.
+- The rate of new lung cancer cases is 60.5 per 100,000 population among Black individuals in the District of Columbia, significantly higher than the rate of 54.2 among Black individuals nationally, and significantly higher than the rate of 26.1 among white individuals in the District of Columbia.

-- 24% of lung cancer cases are diagnosed at an early stage among Black Americans in the District of Columbia, not significantly different than the rate of 23% among Black Americans nationally, and not significantly different than the rate of 28% among whites in the District of Columbia.
+27.2% of lung cancer cases are diagnosed at an early stage among Black individuals in the District of Columbia, not significantly different than the rate of 25.1% among Black individuals nationally, and not significantly different than the rate of 33.9% among white individuals in the District of Columbia.

-- 20% of Black Americans with lung cancer in the District of Columbia underwent surgery, significantly higher than the rate of 17% among Black Americans nationally, and significantly lower than the rate of 31% among whites in the District of Columbia.
+17.1% of Black individuals with lung cancer in the District of Columbia underwent surgery, not significantly different than the rate of 17.1% among Black individuals nationally, and significantly lower than the rate of 29.9% among white individuals in the District of Columbia.

-- 25% of Black Americans with lung cancer in the District of Columbia did not receive any treatment, significantly higher than the rate of 22% among Black Americans nationally, and significantly higher than the rate of 20% among whites in the District of Columbia.
+26.1% of Black individuals with lung cancer in the District of Columbia did not receive any treatment, significantly higher than the rate of 22.7% among Black individuals nationally, and significantly higher than the rate of 17.4% among white individuals in the District of Columbia.

-- The rate of new lung cancer cases is 15 per 100,000 population among Latinos in the District of Columbia, significantly lower than the rate of 29 among Latinos nationally, and significantly lower than the rate of 25 among whites in the District of Columbia.
+- The rate of new lung cancer cases is 17.3 per 100,000 population among Latino individuals in the District of Columbia, significantly lower than the rate of 27.9 among Latino individuals nationally, and significantly lower than the rate of 26.1 among white individuals in the District of Columbia.

-- Other lung cancer rates are not available for Latino Americans in the District of Columbia due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Latino individuals in the District of Columbia due to too few cases over the time period to allow for accurate analysis.

 Asian Americans or Pacific Islanders:

-- The rate of new lung cancer cases is 37 per 100,000 population among Asian Americans or Pacific Islanders in the District of Columbia, not significantly different than the rate of 34 among Asian Americans or Pacific Islanders nationally, and not significantly different than the rate of 25 among whites in the District of Columbia.
+- The rate of new lung cancer cases is 24.1 per 100,000 population among Asian or Pacific Islanders individuals in the District of Columbia, not significantly different than the rate of 32.5 among Asian or Pacific Islanders individuals nationally, and not significantly different than the rate of 26.1 among white individuals in the District of Columbia.

-- Other lung cancer rates are not available for Asian Americans or Pacific Islanders in the District of Columbia due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Asian or Pacific Islander individuals in the District of Columbia due to too few cases over the time period to allow for accurate analysis.

 Indigenous Peoples: